 I am not sure how these differ from the original Morningstar Farms nuggets (or if they even do), but I think baking these makes a big difference.
 I was surprised how much I liked them!
 They aren’t the most realistic, but I think they have the most buttery taste.

-- Breading: have a tendency to separate from the middle of the nugget
+- Breading: nice and crisp but has a tendency to separate from the middle of the nugget

 - Flavor: have a little twang at the end

-- Texture: crunchy on the outside and soft on the inside.
+- Texture: perfectly tender, crunchy on the outside and soft on the inside.
 It is slightly more grainy on the inside than a regular chicken nugget.

 These are a great non-soy option if you are okay with the milk and eggs.
 They have a unique taste that isn’t quite like real chicken (probably from the Mycoprotein- a fungal protein), but I happen to like it.